lucafabbri/Lifter/README.md

 We welcome contributions from the community!
 Whether it's a bug fix, a new feature, or a documentation improvement, your help is greatly appreciated.

-1.  **Report Bugs**: If you find an issue, please [open an issue](https://github.com/your-repo/Lifter/issues) and provide detailed steps to reproduce it.
+1. **Report Bugs**: If you find an issue, please [open an issue](https://github.com/your-repo/Lifter/issues).
-2.  **Suggest Features**: Have a great idea for a new integration (e.g., Avalonia, WPF) or an improvement?
+2. **Suggest Features**: Have a great idea for a new integration?
 [Open an issue](https://github.com/your-repo/Lifter/issues) to start a discussion.
-3.  **Submit Pull Requests**: Feel free to fork the repository, create a new branch for your changes, and open a Pull Request.
+3. **Submit Pull Requests**: Feel free to fork the repository and open a Pull Request.

 ## ❤️ Support the Project